Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Dragon Boat Festival

 Tango-no Sekku is a traditional Japanese festival to pray for the happiness and healthy growth of boys.
 It is held every year on May 5 and is the origin of Children's Day in Japan.
-On Tango-no Sekku, people eat food such as chimaki and kashiwa-mochi (rice cakes wrapped in oak leaves), decorate their homes with Gogatsu dolls and carp streamers, and bathe in iris baths.
+On Tango-no Sekku, people eat food such as chimaki and kashiwa-mochi (rice cakes wrapped in oak leaves), display Gogatsu dolls and carp streamers at home, and bathe in iris baths.

 Mother's Day